ivan-paleo/publish-micro-image/Templates/WAYGATE_VtomexL.md

 # Introduction

-This template explain what I think is important to report and how to report this information for X-ray computed tomography (CT) data acquired with the WAYGATE TECHNOLOGIES Phoenix V|tome|x L.
+This template explain what I think is important to report and how to report this information for X-ray computed tomography (CT) data acquired with the WAYGATE TECHNOLOGIES Phoenix V|tome|x L. Although it is not a microscope, we do have a CT scanner at the IMPALA and I wanted to have such a template for this instrument as well.

 The template is meant as an **easy and quick way to report extensive information (metadata) about CT data**.

 This template is split into two parts: